gradle/community/docs/events/hacktoberfest/2024/README.md

-We are working on the [Gradle Cookbook](https://cookbook.gradle.org/) - a new community resource with recipes for cases that are not included in the main Gradle documentation, including tool integrations, solutions for specific languages and tech stacks (e.g. Android), tips on troubleshooting and plugin development.
+We are working on the [Gradle Cookbook](https://cookbook.gradle.org/) - a new community resource with recipes for cases that are not included in the main Gradle documentation, including tool integrations, solutions for specific languages, and tech stacks (e.g. Android), tips on troubleshooting and plugin development.

 You are welcome to create new recipes, or to update the existing ones.